jklust/gamdpy/README.md

 ## Overall structure of the package:

 ### 1. Configuration
-A class containing all relevant information about a configuration.
-Methods are kept to a minimum, relying instead on stand-alone functions taking configurations as input.
+A class containing all relevant information about a configuration, including the simulation box (class sim_box).
 - Vectors (r, v, f, etc): (N,D) float array storing D-dimensional vector for each particle
 - Scalars (mass, kinetic energy, etc) (N,) float array storing scalar each particle
-- sim_box (data + functions)
+- sim_box (data describing box + functions implementing how to calculate distances and how to implement BC).
+For now: only Cuboid box.

-### 2. Integrator
+### 2. Integrators
-A function (or kernel) that takes a configuration as input and takes a number of time steps.
-Interactions to be used are compiled in when constructed (make_integrator()).
+Classes implementing a simulation algorithm.
+Currently implemented:
-- NVE,
+- class NVE
-- NVE_Toxvaerd
+- class NVE_Toxvaerd
+- class NVT : Nose-Hoover thermostat
+- NVT_Langevin (not converted to class yet)
+- NPT_Langevin (not converted to class yet)

-- NVT, Nose-Hoover (Temperature controlled by user-supplied function, see examples/LJchain_wall.py),
+Temperature can be controlled by a user-supplied function, see examples/kablj.py
-- NVT_Langevin
-- NPT_Langevin
-- ...

-### 2. Interactions
+### 3. Interactions
-A function (or kernel) that takes a configuration as input and computes forces and other properties as requested during its construction (make_interactions()).
-The interaction function/kernel is responsible for keeping any internal datastructures up to date (in particular: nblist).
-- pairpotential (parameters, nblist, ...)
+Classes implementing interactions that can be applied to particles in the system:
+- class PairPotential (stores potential parameters and the neighbour list to use (class NbList)
 - fixed interactions (interactions known beforehand):
   - bonds (angles, dihedrals to be implemented)
   - planar interactions: smooth walls, gravity, electric fields, ...
   - point interactions, e.g. tethering (to be implemented)

+An interaction is responsible for keeping any internal datastructures up to date (in particular: nblist).

+### 4. class Simulation
+Takes a Configuration, an Integrator, and a (list of) Interaction(s) and sets up a simulation.
+Also controls when momentum-resetting and output is performed.

-### 4. Evaluator
+### 5. Evaluator
-Takes a configuration and an interactions function/kernel, and evaluates properties as specified at its construction (make_evaluator)
+Takes a Configuration and a (list of) Interaction(s), and evaluates properties.

-- not implemented yet
+# Info for developers

 ## Implementing on GPU using numba.cuda